-Air releases accounted for approximately 19 percent of TRI emission by weight in 2002.
+On-site air releases accounted for approximately 22 percent of TRI emissions by weight in 2005.
 Air releases can either be released through stacks or as fugitive releases.
-Stack (or point) air releases include releases to air through stacks, confined vents, ducts, pipes, or other confined air streams.
-Fugitive releases to air, which account for almost 3 percent of all TRI emissions, include all other air releases, including leaks, evaporation from surface impoundments, and releases for building ventilation systems.
+Stack (or point) air releases include releases to air through stacks, confined vents, ducts, pipes, or other confined air streams, and represent the majority of air releases (87% of on-site air releases).
+Fugitive releases to air include all other on-site air releases, including leaks, evaporation from surface impoundments, and releases for building ventilation systems.
 These are modeled as two separate pathways in the model, although the potentially exposed population and human exposure assumptions are the same for both.
 The following sections describe the method and data sources for each pathway.